zooniverse/front-end-monorepo/docs/PULL_REQUEST_TEMPLATE.md

 ## General
 - [ ] Tests are passing locally and on Github
 - [ ] Documentation is up to date and changelog has been updated if appropriate
-- [ ] You can `yarn panic && yarn bootstrap` or `docker-compose up --build` and FEM works as expected
+- [ ] You can `pnpm panic && pnpm bootstrap` or `docker-compose up --build` and FEM works as expected
 - [ ] FEM works in all major desktop browsers: Firefox, Chrome, Edge, Safari (Use Browserstack account as needed)
 - [ ] FEM works in a mobile browser